 Staff and Administrators (Private and Other Nonpublic Schools)

-The participation of private and other nonpublic schools (the Bureau of Indian Education, the Department of Defense, Puerto Rico, and other overseas institutions) in the National Assessment of Educational Progress (NAEP) is essential for examining the picture of education in the United States and informing future policy decisions.
+The participation of private and other nonpublic schools (the Bureau of Indian Education, the Department of Defense, Puerto Rico, and other overseas institutions) in the National Assessment of Educational Progress (NAEP) is essential for examining the picture of K-12 education in the United States and informing future policy decisions.

-NAEP also disseminates information about students’ learning experiences in and out of the classroom, which is collected from students, teachers, and school survey questionnaires.
+NAEP also provides information about students’ learning experiences in and out of the classroom, which is collected from students, teachers, and school survey questionnaires.
 This data helps place achievement results into context and allows meaningful comparison between student groups.
 This information can be used to inform parents, the public, and education policymakers about our nation’s educational environment.

 Your school has been selected to represent other private or nonpublic schools across the nation.
 Your participation in NAEP can help provide answers to important questions such as the following:

-The participation of your private or nonpublic school enables The Nation's Report Card to provide a more inclusive picture of what our nation's private school students know and can do in key subject areas, and provides policymakers and educators with data to guide decisions in policy and educational practices in the classroom.
+The participation of your private or nonpublic school enables The Nation's Report Card to provide a more inclusive picture of what our nation's private school students know and can do in key subject areas, and provides policymakers and educators with data to guide decisions in policy and educational practices in the classroom

 For each NAEP assessment, a sample of schools is selected from the Private School Universe Survey (PSS), which collects and stores data on more than 33,000 nonpublic schools in the 50 states and the District of Columbia.
 The number of private schools sampled for NAEP changes from year to year depending on the assessment.
-However, the number of students per subject per grade typically remains the same—30 students in each school.